 What should I look for in a pet-friendly hotel?

-While planning your trip, it’s important to pick a hotel that states their pet policy on their website (and it doesn’t hurt to call and verify before booking), Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+While planning your trip, it’s important to pick a hotel that states their pet policy on their website (and it doesn’t hurt to call and verify before booking), Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 It’s also a bonus if the hotel offers amenities, like grooming or dog-walking services.

 “Pay attention to size requirements, additional fees and limitations, like which type of rooms pets can stay in,” she adds.
 “Some hotels will not allow you to leave your pet unattended in the hotel room, and some hotels will require pet parents to sign a waiver.”